-- 86. The MA attaches particular importance to the maintenance of internal controls to combat money laundering and terrorist financing.
-Such controls are necessary to maintain confidence in both individual banks and the system as a whole and to protect the reputation of Hong Kong as an international financial centre.
-Prevention of money laundering and terrorist financing is the subject of regular discussion with authorized institutions and their external auditors.
-The MA has issued a Guideline on Anti-Money Laundering and Counter-Terrorist Financing.
-In addition, focused examinations are conducted on authorized institutions to assess the adequacy of their controls in this area.
-In considering an application for authorization from an institution incorporated overseas, the MA will take into account whether the home jurisdiction of the applicant is identified by the Financial Action Task Force (FATF) in public statements as one of the jurisdictions that have strategic deficiencies in their anti-money laundering and counter-terrorist financing regimes or one of the countries that do not, or insufficiently, apply the FATF Recommendations. - 87.
-In the light of the involvement of a growing number of institutions in the trading of securities and derivatives and the conduct of insurance and MPF intermediary activities, it is also essential that senior management has a full understanding of the nature of these activities and that there are comprehensive risk management systems to control them.
+91. In the light of the involvement of a growing number of institutions in the trading of securities and derivatives and the conduct of insurance and MPF intermediary activities, it is also essential that senior management has a full understanding of the nature of these activities and that there are comprehensive risk management systems to control them.
 It is particularly important that adequate controls such as segregation of duties and responsibilities between the business units and the risk management and settlement functions are in place and are working effectively.
 Failure to ensure this will reflect badly on the directors and senior management of the institution concerned.
-The MA has set up special teams to conduct focused examinations on authorized institutions in these areas.
-Moreover, there should be effective systems of control to ensure compliance with the relevant regulations, including but not limited to those under the SFOrdinance. - 88.
-Authorized institutions which want to operate their Hong Kong offices as a booking centre for derivative trades conducted in Hong Kong or elsewhere should discuss their plans with the MA in advance.
+The MA has set up special teams to conduct focused examinations of authorized institutions in these areas.
+Moreover, there should be effective systems of control to ensure compliance with the relevant regulations and minimum standards that the MA expects authorized institutions to adopt, including but not limited to margin and other risk mitigation techniques set out in the SPM module on "Non-centrally Cleared OTC Derivatives Transactions - Margin and Other Risk Mitigation Standards" (CR-G-14) and those under the SFO11.

+- 92. Authorized institutions which want to operate their Hong Kong offices as a booking centre for derivative trades conducted in Hong Kong or elsewhere should discuss their plans with the MA in advance.
 In assessing an authorized institution's plan, the MA will take into account whether the authorized institution has in place adequate and effective systems and controls to manage the risks arising from the activities.
 These include, but are not limited to, an appropriate risk governance framework, effective risk limits, proper policies and procedures, and adequate risk management capabilities.
-Institutions which wish to adopt internal models for calculating regulatory capital charges are required to seek prior approval of the MA under the Banking (Capital) Rules. - 89.
+Institutions which wish to adopt internal models for calculating regulatory capital charges are required to seek prior approval of the MA under the Banking (Capital) Rules. - 93.
 It is the requirement of the MA that authorized institutions undertaking wealth management or private banking business should record the activities and positions of their customers in Hong Kong, including transactions undertaken by the customers, their holdings of assets and deposits, as well as credit facilities granted to them.
 This is to ensure that the MA has adequate and timely access to all relevant information to enable him to perform his functions under the Ordinance.
 There may however be cases where the positions of some customers of an institution are recorded in the books of an office of the institution or of its group company outside Hong Kong because of, say, customer preference.
 In such cases, the institution should satisfy the MA that he will have adequate and timely access to any such records which are necessary for the performance of his functions.